jbee/Payara/appserver/extras/integration-testing/guide.md

 The allowed values for the _value_ member of `@PayaraContainerTest` are `server`, `micro`, and `custom` (case insensitive).
 When the value is not recognized, the value `custom` is used.

+When the value `server` is specified, by default it will use the Full profile version (_server-full_).
+However, with the system property `-Dpayara.test.container.variant` one can define which variant is used.

+- full -> server-full (Full Profile)
+- web -> server-web (Web Profile)
+- ml -> server-ml (ML version, does not work et as there are no Docker Images created)

 ### Multiple runtimes

 A certain test method can also be run on multiple runtimes (sequentially).
 Use the following structure for that case